-Senior Services Program Manager will generate quarterly reports from grantor program reporting software.

-The Division Manager and Director will use the information to gain a clearer understanding of the level of success in providing ADRC clients with information, referral and long-term options counseling that can improve the client's long-term care situation.
+Reporting Senior Services Program Manager will generate quarterly reports from grantor program reporting software.
+Used By The Division Manager and Director will use the information to gain a clearer understanding of the level of success in providing ADRC clients with information, referral and long-term options counseling that can improve the client's long-term care situation.

 The Aging and Disability Resource Center continues to improve quality of life for those who contact us.
-Senior & Disability Services, SOA has implemented new data entry requirements for all ADRC's.
-The total number of unduplicated incoming calls is now captured and is reflected in the ADRC Incoming Caller section of the report.
-This will replace the previous section of ADRC Consumers Provided Informational and Referral Services.
-Capturing all unduplicated incoming callers is a more accurate reflection of the work being accomplished in the ADRC.
+Reportable referral volume has decreased, due to the significant decrease of referral categories - which does not allow a Resource Specialist to account for all referrals provided to a consumer.
+Continuing adjustments to new reporting requirements is likely the cause for the reported decrease in callers.
+SDS has confirmed that issues will not be corrected until after converting to the new data collection system.
+Expected transition to the new data collection system is Q1, 2024.

 Measure #5: Average number of days for public health to contact community members with a reportable infectious disease.

+Type

+Effectiveness

+Accomplishment Goal Supported

 Improve the public health of the community by maintaining surveillance systems that detect and provide a timely response to public health needs.
 As a part of response, Public Health staff will notifying individuals who have tested positive or who are presumptively positive for reportable communicable diseases as soon as is possible in order to assure and/or refer for treatment.

+Definition

 Provides a measure of the percentage of cases where Public Health clients with a reportable infectious disease are contacted within 3 days of Public Health receiving the results.
 Program goal is 75%.

+Data Collection Method

 Public Health staff will monitor the length of time between the department's notification of infectious disease and notification of disease positive (or presumptive positive) individuals.

+Frequency

+Quarterly and annually

+Measured By

 Program maintains database of contact time using the electronic medical records system INSIGHT, as well as other internal tracking systems used in partnership with the State of Alaska Department of Health and Social Services.

-Clinical Services Program Manager will create and maintain a quarterly report on the percentage of community members with a reportable infectious disease and the number of days to contact them.
+Reporting Clinical Services Program Manager will create and maintain a quarterly report on the percentage of community members with a reportable infectious disease and the number of days to contact them.
 This information will be provided to Division Manager and Department Leadership for review.
 Information will be presented numerically and graphically.

-The Division Manager and Director will use the information to assess the effective ness of staffing, and the ability of clinical services to respond to public health needs.
+Used By The Division Manager and Director will use the information to assess the effective ness of staffing, and the ability of clinical services to respond to public health needs.